cavaunpeu/willwolf.io-source/content/machine-learning/future-with-llms.md

 - **Reputation**: On platforms like Quora or Stack Overflow, individuals gain recognition based on the quality of their responses, knowledge, and expertise, enhancing their personal brand within a community.

-- **Spiritual**: Individuals derive personal satisifaction from contributing something unique to the world.
+- **Spiritual**: Individuals derive personal satisfaction from contributing something unique to the world.

 ### What do LLMs providers value?